Rafael Betancourt: Colorado Rockies

-On July 22, 2009, Betancourt was traded to the Colorado Rockies for minor league pitcher Connor Graham.
-His $5.4 million club option was declined at the end of the season, making him a free agent.
+On July 23, 2009, Betancourt was traded to the Colorado Rockies for minor league pitcher Connor Graham.
+He made 32 relief appearances with the Rockies to finish the season, going 3–1 with one save and a 1.78 ERA.
+His $5 million club option was declined at the end of the season, making him a free agent.
 Betancourt qualified as a Type A free agent, and was offered arbitration by the Rockies.